ornl-training/julia-intro/episodes/01_04_Using_the_package_manager.md

 :::::: keypoints

-  - "Find packages on JuliaHub"
+  - Find packages on JuliaHub
-  - "add packages using `pkg> add`"
+  - add packages using `pkg> add`
-  - "use many small environments rather than one big environment"
+  - use many small environments rather than one big environment

 ::::::